 C. Ordinance Committee: The Ordinance Committee shall be charged with drafting new ordinances by request of the Selectboard.
 The committee will draft changes/amendments to current ordinances as requested.

 D. Solid Waste and Recycling Committee: The Solid Waste and Recycling Committee will stay updated on solid waste and recycling trends.
 They will assist the Selectboard with innovations to make our solid waste program more effective and environmentally sound, and develop community outreach and awareness regarding recycling practices.

+E. Recreation Committee: The purpose of the Recreation Committee of the Town of Hartford is advisory only with regards to improvements to Town Recreation Fields, the Town owned Beach, and other recreational property and activities.
+The committee will work closely with the Selectboard, in developing an annual budget, a workplan to establish long-term goals, and identifying current needs for the Town Recreation propertiesThe maintenance of the railroad bed, town beach parking lot, trail and boardwalk will be managed by the Road Commissioner.
+Accordingly, the Road Commissioner will be involved with identifying needs for the Town Recreation properties.

 2-38: Ad hoc Committees: